Overlrd/check/README.md

 ## Limitations

 This is a rudimentary syntax checker and does not perform full C parsing or semantic analysis.
 It may not catch all possible syntax errors and could potentially report false positives in complex cases.

-## Future Improvements

-- Handle more complex C constructs (e.g., preprocessor directives)
-- Improve error reporting and suggestions
-- Add support for checking multiple files
-- Implement unit tests for various edge cases

-## Contributing

-Contributions to improve the syntax checker are welcome!
-Please feel free to submit issues or pull requests.

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-This project is based on an exercise from "The C Programming Language" by Brian Kernighan and Dennis Ritchie.
-Their book continues to be an excellent resource for learning C programming.